datasone/MPVMediaControl/README.md

 ### Parameters
 - Common parameters
   - `pid={num}`: the player's pid.
 This is a mandatory parameter for every command, it is used to identify different instances.
+  - `socket_name={String}`: the name of MPV's input-ipc-server socket.
+This is mandatory for every command, and the value is **directly** the name string.
+    - Though Windows allows Unicode named pipes, it will make things more complex and I didn't see any benefits to use non-ASCII characters.
 - Parameters for `setFile`
   - `title={hexString}`: the title of the media file
   - `artist={hexString}`: the artist of the media file, music files only.
 The value can be empty.